Today we’re diving into how to foam roll and make your own foam roller.

 9. How will I know when I hit a trigger or hotspot that needs attention?

-A: You’ll definitely know 🙂 Trust me on this one.
+You’ll definitely know.
+Trust me on this one.
 You’ll feel a little discomfort and most likely a little pain.
 You may also experience sensations in other areas.
 For example, when I roll out knots in between my shoulder blades I can actually feel a little sick to my stomach.
-Not awesome but a pretty easy to recognize sign that you’ve hit a hot spot.
+Not awesome but a pretty easy to recognize the sign that you’ve hit a hot spot.

 AND NOW FOR SOMETHING COMPLETELY DIFFERENT.
 HOW TO MAKE YOUR OWN FOAM ROLLER.